 - Case-based learning so that all participants teach and learn

-- Video conferencing and other technology that fosters interactive learning
+- Video conferencing to foster interactive learning

 - Easy access for joining a learning series

 Project ECHO aims to improve health outcomes while reducing geographic barriers and the cost of care through a team-based approach.
 This series from the Alzheimer’s Association is one of the first in the country focused on improving access to an accurate and timely diagnosis and receiving quality dementia care in the primary care setting.
-The topics for this primary care series are based on Alzheimer’s Association dementia care guidance for Health Care Professionals.
+The topics for this primary care series are based on Alzheimer’s Association dementia care guidance for health care professionals.